calebfletcher/annex/README.md

 ## Usage
 To run the kernel directly under OpenSBI in QEMU, run `just qemu-raw`.
 To run it under U-Boot, run `just qemu-uboot`.

+To run the kernel on real hardware (presumably through U-Boot), run `just uimage` and either copy the resulting `kernel.uimage` to an SD card, or burn the `kernel.img` to the SD card directly.

 You can see the full list of available commands through `just -l`.

 ## U-Boot Configuration